SlyMarbo/spdy/README.md

 A full-featured SPDY library for the Go language (still under very active development).

-Note that this implementation currently supports SPDY draft 3, and support for SPDY/2, SPDY/4, and HTTP/2.0 is upcoming.
+Note that this implementation currently supports SPDY drafts 2 and 3, and support for SPDY/4, and HTTP/2.0 is upcoming.

 The GoDoc for this package can be found at http://godoc.org/github.com/SlyMarbo/spdy.